-- The drum can be operated in the hoist direction after the limit is contacted. - The limit can only be bypassed by disconnecting the electric cable from the limit switch and connecting the supplied shorting plug (4).
+- The drum can be operated in the hoist direction after the limit is contacted. - The limit can only be bypassed by disconnecting the electric cable (5) from the electric cable (6) and connecting the supplied shorting plug (7) to the electric cable 6.